 5 How we use your personal data

-Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to sending third party direct marketing communications to you via email or text message.
-You have the right to withdraw consent to marketing at any time as set out in section 10.7.
+5.2 Generally, we do not rely on consent as a legal basis for processing your personal data other than in relation to the collection of cookies (please see Section 4) and sending third party direct marketing communications to you via email or text message (see further Section 5.3).
+We will always ask you separately when we seek your consent.
+You have the right to withdraw consent to marketing at any time as set out in Section 10.7

 (a) Manage payments, fees and charges